 An ode to martyrs of World War!

-India gate is a 42 m high archway built in the middle of a crossroad near Rajpath.
-This humongous structure which was one built to give tribute to the fallen heroes of World War-1 now stands as one of the most popular structures of Delhi.
+India Gate is a 42 m high archway built in the middle of a crossroad near Rajpath.
+This humongous structure which was built to give tribute to the fallen heroes of World War 1 now stands as one of the most popular structures of Delhi.

 At dawn, India Gate is flooded with visitors, presenting travelers the taste of India’s most prominent flavor, chaos.